Araxeus/ScreenshotZ/README.md

      - Option to add a Custom Keybind (Save a combination of 1-3 keys) [Does not replace PrtScn button]

-     - Option to launch Crop UI on Custom Keybind and/or PrtScn
+     - v1.1 added Option to launch Crop UI on Custom Keybind and/or PrtScn

+     - v1.2 added more Crop Options (Save Original , Exit UI onCrop)

      - App save settings to MyUser/.ScreenshotZ/config.XML